 Meanwhile, women who had been forced into sexual slavery became societal outcasts.
 Many died of sexually transmitted infections or complications from their violent treatment at the hands of Japanese soldiers; others committed suicide.

 For decades, the history of the “comfort women” went undocumented and unnoticed.
 When the issue was discussed in Japan, it was denied by officials who insisted that “comfort stations” had never existed.

 Then, in the 1980s, some women began to share their stories.
 In 1987, after the Republic of South Korea became a liberal democracy, women started discussing their ordeals publicly.
 In 1990, the issue flared into an international dispute when South Korea criticized a Japanese official’s denial of the events.

 In the years that followed, more and more women came forward to give testimony.
 In 1993, Japan’s government finally acknowledged the atrocities.
 Since then, however, the issue has remained divisive.
 The Japanese government finally announced it would give reparations to surviving Korean “comfort women” in 2015, but after a review, South Korea asked for a stronger apology.
-Japan recently condemned that request—a reminder that the issue remains as much a matter of present foreign relations as past history.
+Japan recently condemned that request—a reminder that the issue remains a matter of present foreign relations in past history.

 Meanwhile, a few dozen women forced into sexual slavery by Japan are still alive.
 One of them is Yong Soo Lee, a 90-year-old survivor who has been vocal about her desire to receive an apology from the Japanese government.
 “I never wanted to give comfort to those men,” she told the Washington Post in 2015.
 “I don’t want to hate or hold a grudge, but I can never forgive what happened to me.”